alihassan161820/GIG-Task/readme.md

     GIG-Task-master/app/Http/Controllers/EmployeesController.php

- - You Can get result dirctly using endpoints
+ - You can get result dirctly using endpoints

     > Assuming that there is a relation between mgr_id and emp_id as
     > there is employees are managers for other employees